-The first step to any successful marketing campaign is to be clear about what you want to achieve.
+The first step to a successful spa marketing plan is to be clear about what you want to achieve.
 You should not be afraid to be very specific with this goal.

 For example, you probably want to increase sales.
 Who doesn’t?
-When it comes to your marketing, you should think about how exactly you want to do this.
+When it comges to your marketing strategies, you should think about how exactly you want to do this.
 Some examples could be:

-- Make new people aware of your spa.
+- Make new clients aware of your spa.

 - Persuade existing customers to spend more.